nerdchacha/server-updating-angular-grid/README.md

  4. **size** - This parameter defines the number of items currently being displayed in the grid.
  *[configurable]*

-All the above parameters can be used by the server to generate appropriate data and pass onto the client as a jsob object.
+All the above parameters can be used by the server to generate appropriate data and pass onto the client as a json object.

 The server should respond with the following data